uptownkat/Maggie-Portfolio/Portfolio.md

 ## Maggie Rhee – Data Analytics Portfolio

-Welcome to my data analytics portfolio.
-Here, I showcase my expertise in SQL, Python, Power BI, Tableau, and AWS QuickSight.
-This portfolio includes projects spanning different types of analytics, some of which I completed during my training with Syntax Technologies, while others were self-initiated.
+Thank you for visiting.
+This portfolio showcases my expertise in SQL, Python, Power BI, Tableau, and AWS QuickSight, demonstrated through a variety of analytics projects.
+These include both hands-on work completed during formal training and independent projects I’ve pursued to sharpen my skills and explore real-world applications.

 These projects highlight not only my technical skills but also my passion for exploring data, uncovering insights, and solving complex problems.
 I am especially driven by the power of data storytelling—transforming raw information into impactful visualizations that inform and inspire.